ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 But there is much more.
 A *fixed-point* combinator, is such combinator that when applied to itself expands into itself, the **Ω** combinator is an example of that.
 The extremely powerful fixed point combinator is the **Y** Combinator[^yes-that-y-combinator].

 TODO: SOLVE FOR RECURSIVE FUNCTIONS

+At this stage picking either eager or lazy evaluation is an important choice, or rather a non-choice at all.

 ## One J To Rule Them All